The Top 50 Languages Spoken in Africa (Updated in 2024)

 What’s more, I guarantee you already know a handful of Swahili words.
 Why?
 The writers of Disney’s “The Lion King” had a bit of a love affair with Swahili.
 Hakuna Matata?
 That’s Swahili for “no worries!”
 Simba?
 Swahili for “lion!”

-It’s also spoken by plenty of other people in West Africa, and in fact, Hausa serves as a lingua franca for Muslim populations in this region.
+Hausa is spoken primarily in Nigeria and Niger, but it’s also spoken by plenty of other people in West Africa.
+In fact, Hausa serves as a lingua franca (common language) for Muslim populations in this region.
 It’s widely understood, so it’ll get you pretty far in West Africa!